 Our Claims Representatives are here to help you every step of the way and will confirm your eligibility to lodge a claim.

-Following lodgement of your claim application, the insurer will assess whether your claim is successful.
-The assessment process takes into account the Total & Permanent Disability definition at the Date of Disablement, your employment status, and the impact that your injury or illness will have on your ability to work again.
+Following lodgement of your claim application, the Insurer will assess whether your claim is successful.
+The assessment process takes into account the Total & Permanent Disability definition at the Date of Disablement, and the impact that your injury or illness will have on your ability to work again.